linux-kernel-labs/linux/Documentation/teaching/labs/filesystems_part1.rst

   * file size;
   * access rights;
   * access or modify time;
-  * location of data on the disk (pointers to disk blocks containing data).
+  * location of data on the dick (pointers to disk blocks containing data).

 .. note::
   Usually, the inode does not contain the file name.
 The name is stored by the :c:type:`dentry` entity.
 This way, an inode can have multiple names (hardlinks).